cmake-basis/BASIS/doc/howto/install.rst

 will be installed into ``/usr/local/lib/<package>``.
 On Windows, the ``win`` scheme is used which does not add any package specific subdirectories to the installation path similar to the ``opt`` scheme.
-Furthermore, the directory names are more Windows-like and start with a captial letter.
-For example, the default installation directory for package library files on Windows given the installation prefix ``C:\Program Files\<Vendor>\<Package>`` is ``C:\Program Files\<Provider>\<Package>\Library``.
+Furthermore, the directory names are more Windows-like and start with a capital letter.
+For example, the default installation directory for package library files on Windows given the installation prefix ``C:\Program Files\<Provider>\<Package>`` is ``C:\Program Files\<Provider>\<Package>\Library``.

 .. note:: The binary executables which are intended to be called by the user are
-          copied to the ``bin/`` directory, where in neither case a package subdirectory is created in this case.
+          copied to the ``bin/`` directory, where no package subdirectory is created regardless of the installation scheme.
 It is in the responsibility of the package provider to choose names of the executables that are unique enough to avoid conflicts with other available software packages.
-Auxiliary executables, on the other side, i.e., executables which are called by the executables in the ``bin`` directory, are installed in the directory for library files.
+Auxiliary executables, on the other side, i.e., executables which are called by the executables in the ``bin/`` directory, are installed in the directory for library files.

 The executables and auxiliary files can be installed using either the command::